Fornication/Arkays-Commandment/README.md

 ## Starting a new game

-- BEFORE CREATING YOUR CHARACTER: let the MCM automation play.
-In total there will be 8 MCMs that automate, and 2 messages will pop up.
-Once this occurs, you can make your character.
 - Create a new character like usual
 	- I highly recommend you saving your character preset in the racemenu options if you’re fond of your character.
-- Once done character creating, wait about 10 seconds real time to allow scripts to initialize.
+- Once done character creating, STOP.
+The MCM automation will occur and this can be prone to act buggy.
+Let it run until you have no more messages displaying at the top left of your screen.
+Then, when they're gone, click through the message box pop ups.
+Once you've done that...
-	- Then open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
+	- Open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
 Accept the dialogue box.
 Wait for another pop-up saying that this process is finished.
-- Set up your MCMs as listed below.
 - Talk to the statue of mara and select an option.
 Once selected, follow the quest directions on how to start your adventure.

 ## In-Game MCM Options